 Saul Alinsky

-Saul Alinsky was a community organizer and organized the Industrial Areas Foundation in Chicago in 1940.
+Saul David Alinsky was a community organizer and organized the Industrial Areas Foundation in Chicago in 1940.
 Born in 1909, Alinsky's strategy was social reform by the organizing in mass power and taught us the means for action until his death in 1972.
 He was a compassionate social reformer of great magnitude and wisdom and brought together community groups to work with socially aware churches.
 No one had more experience or was more successful in bringing together activists for united community action than Saul Alinsky.
 We may truly have Alinsky to thank for all the good that came out of all that was bad of the Democratic Convention of Chicago in 1968.

-Saul was born and raised in Chicago, studied archaeology and criminology and worked as criminologist.
+Saul was born and raised in Chicago, studied archaeology and criminology and worked as a criminologist.
 Alinsky saw the hypocrisy of Madison Ave, the middle-class and the Protestant moral superiority and recognized the ignorance inherent in the attitude that to be controversial is practically a cardinal sin.
 Rather, Alinsky believed that conflict and controversy are the very elements of a democratic, free way of life and even told stories about spending time with Al Capone and his mob.
-In Chicago, he helped organize the Back of the Yards Council, made famous in Upton Sinclair's "The Jungle," the Industrial Areas Foundation and the Woodlawn Organization which organized inner-city blacks to solve problems.
+In Chicago, he helped organize the Back of the Yards Council, made famous in Upton Sinclair's "The Jungle."
+The Industrial Areas Foundation and the Woodlawn Organization organized inner-city blacks to solve problems.

 Although much of his work was done in Chicago, due to the activist and evangelistic spirit of his students, there was also organizing activity in all the big cities in the sixties and seventies.
 His efforts survived for some years after his death but interest waned during the materialistic "me generation" of the Reagan and Bush years.
 Some work was done in resurrecting the IA with churches coming together again but it wasn't until the Presidential campaigns of 2008 that his names resurfaces.